How to Say "The frog will go to the magic forest tomorrow" in Korean | (으)로 Grammar

 What does "The frog will go to the magic forest tomorrow" mean in Korean?

-The Korean sentence "개구리가 내일 마법의 숲으로 갈 거예요." translates to "The frog will go to the magic forest tomorrow." in English. "개구리가 내일 마법의 숲으로 갈 거예요." is a simple A1–A2 sentence that paints a clear scene.
-It ends with "-요" so it feels polite and warm.
-It is perfect for fairy-tale style narration.
+The Korean sentence "개구리가 내일 마법의 숲으로 갈 거예요." translates to "The frog will go to the magic forest tomorrow." in English.
+When you say "개구리가 내일 마법의 숲으로 갈 거예요.", you are not just translating — you are adopting a Korean mindset.
+The sentence carries the warmth of nature's beauty.

 Pronunciation guide: gaeguriga naeil mabeopui supeuro gal geoyeyo.